erickbytes/lofipython/content/blog/analyzing-football-aka-soccer-with-python.rst

 :status: published

 The world's game is fun to watch.
 It's obvious when a team is dominant against a weaker opponent.
 What gives one team an edge over another?
 Is it short, crisp and reliable passing resulting in a high conversion percentage?
 Or shots on goal?
-Clinicality in the final third is what separates the Champions from the rest.
+Quality touches.
+Clinicality in the final third is what separates the champions from the rest.
 Making the most of your chances.
+Apparently, some of the best teams `keep their passes on the ground <https://statsbomb.com/news/statsbomb-data-case-studies-passing-height-and-passing-footedness/>`__.
+All of these things contribute to victory in a sense.

 We all have our theories to what makes a great player or team.
 But how do we assess football performance from an analytics perspective?
 It is difficult to predict how teams with varying styles will match up.
 Fortunately, data is integrating with the football world.
 Extensive analytics resources and tactics now available for free online.